l3r8yJ/l3r8yj.github.io/_posts/2025/2025-15-05-iu-chain-testing.md

 }
 ```

-As far as I know, integration tests are designed to validate a large component as a “black box” (if you’re not using mocks—and I think you shouldn’t!):
+As far as I know, integration tests are designed
+  to validate a large component as a "black box"
+  (if you're not using mocks—and I think you shouldn't!):

 ```asm
  ______________________________________